zhaozy21/zhaozy21.github.io/content/myProjects/project_car/index.md

 ---
-title: Projects on Smart Car Competitions
+title: Predominance in Smart Car Competitions
 date: '2021-12-12'
 summary: Smart car projects involve the development of autonomous vehicles performing complex tasks such as self-perception, decision-making, planning, and control.
 Ziyan Zhao is capable of independently developing a complete smart car system.
 authors: